josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 One thing you might notice when using page transitions: because the new page needs to load in via JavaScript, there can sometimes be a noticeable delay between the initial click/tap/etc., and the actual page navigation.

-That's not the greatest, from a UX perspective.
+That's not a great user experience.
 It could even be confusing, and make the user think their click didn't register at all.

 <CalloutPlusQuote>